CopterExpress/clover/docs/en/ros.md

 rosservice call /get_telemetry "{frame_id: ''}"
 ```

-More examples of using the services for Clever quadcopter autonomous flights are available in the [documentation for node simple_offboard](simple_offboard.md).
+More examples of using the services for Clover quadcopter autonomous flights are available in the [documentation for node simple_offboard](simple_offboard.md).

 Working on several PCs
 ---